Kuman thong: In literature

-The kuman thong is mentioned in the Thai legend of Khun Chang Khun Phaen, where the character Khun Phaen made one by removing the stillborn baby from the stomach of his wife, whom he had killed.
+The kuman thong is mentioned in the Thai legend of Khun Chang Khun Phaen, where the character Khun Phaen made one by removing the still-living fetus from the body of his wife Bua Klee, whom he had killed.
+Khun Phaen takes the fetus to a temple, where he ritually dries it over a fire.
+The kuman thong spirit then takes the form of a young boy (known in translation as "Goldchild") who accompanies Khun Phaen, protects him and gives him advice.

 Cultural references

-A 2024 Filipino full-length horror film with this name was directed by Xian Lim and stars Cindy Miranda as Clara, Thai actors Max Nattapol Diloknawarit as Sai Chon and Jariya Therakaosal as Namfon and child star Althea Ruedas as Katie.
+A Filipino full-length horror film, Kuman Thong, was released in 2024, directed by Xian Lim and starring Cindy Miranda as Clara, with Thai actors Max Nattapol Diloknawarit as Sai Chon and Jariya Therakaosal as Namfon, and child star Althea Ruedas as Katie.
 Filmed in Thailand, it is inspired by Thai mythology.

-Khemjira, a 2025 Thai romantic supernatural drama television series featured Thong (Udon Chayanon Akaradumrongdej) and Ek (Ryuji Nachawakorn Sirirak) as twin boy Kuman thong.
+Khemjira, a 2025 Thai romantic supernatural drama television series, featured Thong (Udon Chayanon Akaradumrongdej) and Ek (Ryuji Nachawakorn Sirirak) as twin boy Kuman thong.

 Recent events

-On May 18, 2012 a 28-year-old British citizen of Hong Kong origin, Chow Hok Kuen, was arrested in a Bangkok hotel room with six male fetuses that had been roasted and covered in gold.
+On May 18 2012, a 28-year-old British citizen of Hong Kong origin, Chow Hok Kuen, was arrested in a Bangkok hotel room with six male fetuses that had been roasted and covered in gold.
 Police reported that Kuen intended to sell the fetuses in Taiwan for about 6,300 USD each.

 In 2011, a case was reported in Laos of a man murdering his pregnant wife, so as to use the fetus as a "Louk Lord" under village shaman direction.

 Hyper-realistic dolls of children (but not made out of real children), "Luk Thep" or "Look Thep" ("child angel"), have recently (2015) become popular in Thailand.
 Some people believe the dolls can be injected with the spirit of a child after being blessed by a Buddhist monk.
 Their owners provide such care as food, water and clothes "in the hope of receiving good fortune in return", and some companies offer owners of the dolls the option to reserve them their own seats and services.

 On 27 February 2021, a Vietnamese YouTuber, Thơ Nguyễn posted a video on asking for intelligence from a kuman thong.
 This video was posted on TikTok.
 After being posted, Thơ Nguyễn's video immediately encountered a wave of strong protests from parents.
 She was summoned by the Internal Political Security Department under the Ministry of Public Security, citing anti-superstition laws.
 On 16 March, she was fined VND 7.5 million for providing and sharing information that promotes superstition.